-Focus on what you can control.
+Focus on what you can control in a negotiation.
 Just like in any nerve-wracking situation, in a negotiation there are certain factors you can and cannot control.
 Focus on the things you can control.
 Simple, right?
 With these 5 tips, it will be!
 There are specific items in a negotiation that you can prepare so you are ready and in control of as much as possible.
-Focus on what you can control before, during and after the negotiation.
+Focus on what you can control in a negotiation before, during and after the negotiation.

 Focus On What You Can Control In a Negotiation